 In 2018 alone, nearly 300,000 people took whale-watching trips from Icelandic harbors—quite a leap from the first tour of less than a dozen people in 1991.

-Keiko's old home in Klettsvik Bay now has permanent residents once more.
-Two beluga whales, Little Grey, and Little White, were brought from an amusement park in Shanghai to live in the now-called Beluga Whale Sanctuary on June 20, 2019.
+Keiko's former home in Klettsvik Bay now hosts permanent residents again—two beluga whales, Little Grey and Little White.
+They were brought from an amusement park in Shanghai to live in the newly named Beluga Whale Sanctuary, where they arrived on June 20, 2019.

 Commercial Whaling in Iceland